segFaultCity/ZephyrGroup3/ZephyrGroup3.md

 ## Functional Requirements

-- Create a Functional User Interface that that will house 3 naviagtion buttons.
+- Create a Functional User Interface that that will house 3 naviagtion buttons (The buttons: "Set Random Reminders", "Set Daily Schedules", "Set Infant Routines" .
 Each button will link to one of three modes we provide for the user.
 This will be the landing page and the appearance should be aestetically pleasing.

 1. Random Reminders
-	- Create a user interface that is both astetic and easy to naviagte.
+	- When this button is pressed, there should be a new interface which will present the following buttons:
+		- Make a Random Reminder:
+			- A modal form should pop up after this option is selected.
+			- There should be three input text boxes, one for the reminder title, another for a location, and the last for time.
+			- A submit button should be created.
+			- When the submit button is pressed, the reminder information should be written to a C file or as JSON.
+			- The backend at this point should connect to the Google Maps API and calculate the time needed to arrive at the destination.
+This calculated time will subtact from the time input by the user.
+			- User preferences, if set, will subtract from the resulting time made by the previous calculation.
+			- The alarm will now finally be set.
+The final calculated time should be written to a C file and in local storgae on the browser.
+		- Set Preferences

 	- Create an upload button that will pull data from the Google Calender API
 	- ... etc.
 2. Use Case Name B